wso2/docs-is/en/identity-server/next/docs/includes/db-config-table.md

 !!! info
     For more information on other parameters that can be defined in the `<IS_HOME>/repository/conf/deployment.toml` file, see [Tomcat JDBC Connection Pool](http://tomcat.apache.org/tomcat-9.0-doc/jdbc-pool.html#Tomcat_JDBC_Enhanced_Attributes).

+??? note "Support for Case Sensitive Usernames"

+    If you are going to have case-sensitive usernames, you need to add the following properties to the deployment.toml file.

+    For Primary Userstores

+    ``` toml
+    [user_store.properties]
+    CaseInsensitiveUsername = false
+    UseCaseSensitiveUsernameForCacheKeys = false
+    ```

+    For Secondary Userstores

+    ``` xml
+    <Property name="CaseInsensitiveUsername">false</Property>
+    <Property name="UseCaseSensitiveUsernameForCacheKeys">false</Property>
+    ```
+    Since by default IS supports case insensitive usernames, from the database level we created lower indexes for the related tables.
+    Therefore remove those lower function when creating the indexes from the relevant db scripts.

+    For example, in the `database script` files in the `dbscripts` directory, remove the `lower` function from the queries.

+    Eg:

+    ``` sql
+    CREATE UNIQUE INDEX INDEX_UM_USERNAME_UM_TENANT_ID ON UM_USER(LOWER(UM_USER_NAME), UM_TENANT_ID);
+    ```